angli19/angli19.github.io/_pages/about.md

 ---

-I am currently an Assistant Professor in the Computer and Information Science Department at The University of Michigan-Dearborn.
+I am currently an Assistant Professor in the Computer and Information Science Department at the University of Michigan-Dearborn.
 Prior to that, I received a Ph.D. in Computer Engineering from Arizona State University in 2023, a M.S. from Beihang University in 2014, a B.Eng. from Guangxi University in 2010.
 My research interests are cybersecurity and privacy in networked systems, AI/ML-powered wireless and mobile systems, RFID, 5G/6G networks, wireless/mobile sensing, dynamic spectrum sharing, Internet of Things (IoT), cyber-physical systems,